-No, both doses of the vaccines are free.
+No, all of the vaccines are free.
 Booster doses are also free.
 Vaccine providers are allowed to charge an administration fee for giving the shot to someone.
 This fee will be paid by your insurance provider.
 If you do not have health insurance, Medicare will cover the fee.
 We are not billing patients for COVID-19 vaccines received at Nebraska Medicine locations.

 What happens if I have a reaction from the vaccine and end up with unexpected hospital bills?